jakobschllr/NEAT_Python/README.md

 To measure the performance of my NEAT-implementation I did two different measurements for populations of 250 networks.

 First, I analyzed the average fitness levels of the fittest networks in each generation for 100 evolution processes:

 ![Average fitness best network](assets/average_fitness.png)

 Additionally, I analazed for 100 evolution processes how many generations it takes to reach a network with a fitness larger than 90%:

-![Amount of generations for high fitness](assets/generations_amount_high_fitness.png) As expected with evulotion-algorithms the results can be very different, due to the random nature of the initial weights and biases.
+![Amount of generations for high fitness](assets/generations_amount_high_fitness.png)

+As expected with evolution-algorithms the results can be very different, due to the random nature of the initial weights and biases.